 Adhere to the vintage aesthetic and use a battered London A-Z to navigate your way around town – the beloved guide is much more fun to fumble with than Google Maps.

-This is more of a grown-up stay, but little Smiths will love the ping-pong table and the café has colouring books and a kids menu that includes tabbouleh salad, mini burgers, and fish and chips.
+This is more of a grown-up stay, but the café has colouring books and a kids menu that includes tabbouleh salad, mini burgers, and fish and chips.
 Cots are free for tots three-and-under.